 Since you still have at least another 35 years of work ahead of you, your retirement account should still be getting plenty of attention.
 “Aim to have one year’s worth of your salary set aside in your 401(k) or IRA by the time you hit your 30th birthday—this will give you decades of compound interest,” Birken explains.

 At the very least, you should be meeting the minimum contribution to receive your employer’s full match.
 For example, if your employer kicks in an additional 3 percent when you contribute 6 percent of your salary to your 401(k), you’ll be making the total contribution 9 percent.
 To get here, start by setting up the largest contribution you can afford, and then set up a 1 percent contribution increase for 3 months in the future, and another 3 months after that, and so on.
 “By bumping up your contributions 1 percent at a time every three months, you can slowly increase your contribution without feeling the pinch all at once,” she notes.
-It might even help to listen to these wise and funny words from centenarians.

 Age 35: $45,000 in savings